Quantum Advantage via Efficient Post-processing on Qudit Classical Shadow tomography

 An efficient algorithm with \(O(\log d)\) iterations has been developed to construct a unitary ensemble \(\mathcal{U}_{\text{DDB}} = \{U_j\}_{j=1}^{f(d)}\), containing the minimal number of elements required to span all rank-1 projectors in Eq.~\eqref{eq:2d2}~\cite{wang2024direct}.
 Here, \(f(d) = 2d\) when \(d\) is odd, and \(f(d) = 2d - 1\) when \(d\) is even.
 Each orthonormal basis \(\{U_j |k\rangle : k = 0, \dots, d-1\}\) is referred to as a Dense Dual Basis (DDB).

-In \(n\)-qubit systems, each DDB circuit consists of a single Hadamard gate (optionally followed by a phase gate \(S\)) and a permutation gate, and can be decomposed into \(O(n^4)\) elementary gates.
-Although this gate count is higher than that of Clifford circuits, random projections onto DDB states yield exponentially improved classical pre-processing efficiency compared to projections onto stabilizer states~\cite{struchalin2021experimental}, as detailed in the Supplementary Material.
+In \(n\)-qubit systems, each DDB circuit consists of a single Hadamard gate (optionally followed by a phase gate \(S\)) and a permutation gate, which can be realized with \(n\) generalized Toffoli gates, each decomposable into \(O(n^3)\) one- and two-qubit gates.
+Consequently, the total gate count is upper-bounded by \(O(n^4)\).
+Although this gate count is higher than that of Clifford circuits, random projections onto DDB states yield exponentially improved classical pre-processing efficiency compared to projections onto stabilizer states~\cite{struchalin2021experimental}, as detailed in the Supplementary Material II.

 Moreover, DDB-ST generalizes naturally to arbitrary finite dimensions.
-On \(n\)-qubit systems, the total number of DDB states is \(O(2^{2n})\), significantly fewer than the \(O(2^{n^2})\) stabilizer states, allowing for a biased but efficient sampling strategy.
+On \(n\)-qubit systems, the total number of DDB states is \(O(2^{2n})\), significantly fewer than the \(O(2^{n^2})\) stabilizer states.
 In the following, we investigate the explicit reconstruction channel of DDB-ST, along with its sample complexity and classical computational cost.

 \begin{theorem}[Reconstruction channel for DDB-ST] Let \(\rho = \sum_{j,k=0}^{d-1} \rho_{jk} |j\rangle\langle k|\), and define \(P_k = |k\rangle\langle k|\) as the projectors onto the computational basis.